Home » Couch to 5k

 Shokz OpenFit don’t go in your ear canal allowing you to have situational awareness but still listen to music

-I don’t go running in the dark though – I wouldn’t recommend listening to music at all, as you need to be extra alert.
+I never go running in the dark.
+I wouldn’t recommend listening to music at all if you did.
+You need to be extra alert.

 If you must run on a road (try to find alternatives) run towards traffic.